telehash/telehash.github.io/v3/hashname/README.md

 BODY: [2a's public key bytes]
 ```

-The full and compact JSON formats use the same ID-as-name in order to ensure that the formats are only used in the correct contexts, they are never interchangable.
+The full and compact JSON formats use the same ID-as-name in order to ensure that they are only used in the correct contexts, they are never interchangable.